The Storm (miniseries): Plot

-As the Pentagon cancels the funding of the research for causing uncontrollable weather changes General Braxton pushes Terrell to stop the violent weather by all means necessary but the research team has no idea how to settle the things without making it worse.
+As the Pentagon cancels the funding of the research for causing uncontrollable weather changes, General Braxton pushes Terrell to stop the violent weather by all means necessary, but the research team has no idea how to settle things without making it worse.
 Facing the imminent catastrophe, Terrell stops pushing the team, allowing them to do whatever they want.
 Dr. Kirk arrives in time to apply his method to fix the hole in the ionosphere.
-The action is successful but Terrell who sees the solution for the problem changes his mind and aims a gun at the team.
+The action is successful but Terrell, who sees the solution for the problem, changes his mind and aims a gun at the team.
 He is then shot by Det.
-Williams and General Braxton is arrested for causing a global danger but commits a suicide.
+Williams and General Braxton is arrested for causing a global danger but commits suicide.